The Top 5 Most Stressful Life Events and How to Handle Them

 July 02, 2015

-Everyone experiences stress, but many don’t know how to manage it.
-When major life stressors come up, it’s important to handle them properly to avoid getting hurt.
+Everyone experiences stress, but it can be overwhelming to know how to manage it.
+When major life stressors come up, it’s important to have strategies to cope and relax.
 The top five most stressful life events include:

 - Death of a loved one